-We will need to raise additional funding, which may not be available on acceptable terms, or at all.
+We may need to raise additional funding, which may not be available on acceptable terms, or at all.
 Failure to obtain this necessary capital when needed may force us to delay, limit or terminate certain of our licensing activities, product development efforts or other operations.

-We will require substantial future capital in order to seek to broaden licensing of our NAV Technology Platform, complete the remaining research studies, preclinical and clinical development for our Lead Product Candidates and other future product candidates, if any, and potentially commercialize these product candidates.
+We expect to require substantial future capital in order to seek to broaden licensing of our NAV Technology Platform, complete the remaining research studies, preclinical and clinical development for our Lead Product Candidates and other future product candidates, if any, and potentially commercialize these product candidates.
 We expect our spending levels to increase in connection with our preclinical and clinical trials, if any, of our Lead Product Candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant expenses related to product sales, medical affairs, marketing, manufacturing and distribution.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate certain of our licensing activities, our research and development programs or other operations.

 Our operations have consumed significant amounts of cash since inception.
-As of March 31, 2016, our cash, cash equivalents and marketable securities were \$208.6 million.
-We expect that our existing cash, cash equivalents and marketable securities will enable us to initiate Phase I/II clinical trials for RGX-501 and RGX-111 and file an IND in preparation for a Phase I/II clinical trial for RGX-314 and RGX-121, as well as fund our operating expenses and capital expenditure requirements into 2018.
+As of March 31, 2017, our cash, cash equivalents and marketable securities were \$209.6 million.
+We expect that our cash, cash equivalents and marketable securities as of March 31, 2017 will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months from the date of this report, based on our current business plan.